Making the UK greener, one house at a time

 Energy price increases, in particular, have renewed calls for a windfall profits tax on oil and gas companies after Shell reported record quarterly gains as a direct result of recent energy market volatility.
 A 10% tax could raise £2 billion, which supporters say could bring down the price of energy bills and help provide basic needs, such as food.

 Those considering the installation of a solar panel and heat pump in the UK can get a competitive cost by comparing quotes.
-It’s important to note that from 1 May 2023 to 31 March 2027, installing certain specified energy-saving materials, including ground and water source heat pumps, is zero-rated for VAT.
-This means individuals can benefit from significant cost savings when installing these systems.
+It's important to note that from 1 May 2023 to 31 March 2027, installing certain specified energy-saving materials, including heat pumps and solar panels, is zero-rated for VAT.
+This means individuals can benefit from significant cost savings when installing these systems, so the heat pump cost and solar panel cost can get less.

 The Impact of Energy Inflation